 by John Bird, London, c.
 1760

-- (MATH) Any one of the four portions
+- In mathematics, a quadrant is any one of the four portions

 of the plane into which the plane is divided by the Cartesian